Skip to content

 METHOD z2ui5_if_app~main.

-AUTHORITY-CHECK OBJECT 'Z_APP_AUTH'
+AUTHORITY-CHECK OBJECT `Z_APP_AUTH`

-ID 'APP' FIELD 'Z2UI5_APP_001'.
+ID `APP` FIELD `Z2UI5_APP_001`.

 IF sy-subrc <> 0.

-" Authorization failed, deny access
+" Authorization failed, refuse access

 RETURN.